Unbounded Largest Eigenvalue of Large Sample Covariance Matrices: Asymptotics, Fluctuations and Applications: Introduction

 Given a centered stationary process $(\Xc_t)_{t\in\Z}$ with autocovariance function defined by \eqref{eq:intro:long_memory}, one can study the spectral properties of the sample covariance matrix

 where $X_N$ is a $N\times n$ random matrix whose columns $(X_{\cdot,j},1\le j\le n)$ are i.i.d copies of the random vector $\Xc_{1:N}=(\Xc_1,\dots,\Xc_N)^\tran$.

-Let $T_N(\gamma)$ be the covariance matrix of $(\Xc_t)$, then it has been recalled that $\mu^{T_N(\gamma)}$ weakly converges.
-If the process is Gaussian, then $Q_N$ can be written in the form of $S_N$ in \eqref{eq:model_main} with $\Gamma_N=T_N(\gamma)$ and the ESD $\mu^{Q_N}$ weakly converges with probability one to a deterministic probability measure $\mu$ by \cite[Theorem~1.1]{silverstein1995strong}.
+Let $T_N(\gamma)$ be the covariance matrix of $(\Xc_t)$, it has been recalled that $\mu^{T_N(\gamma)}$ weakly converges.
+Since the process is Gaussian, $Q_N$ can be written in the form of $S_N$ in \eqref{eq:model_main} with $\Gamma_N=T_N(\gamma)$ and the ESD $\mu^{Q_N}$ weakly converges with probability one to a deterministic probability measure $\mu$ by \cite[Theorem~1.1]{silverstein1995strong}.

 In order to study the behavior of $\lmax(Q_N)$ and to apply the results already presented, note that the process being gaussian, the matrix model \eqref{eq:model_main} has the same spectral properties as a model where $\Gamma_N$ is replaced by the diagonal matrix obtained with $\Gamma_N$'s eigenvalues.
 In particular, the block-diagonal structure condition \eqref{eq:struct_condition} is automatically satisfied.
 It remains to verify the spectral gap condition \eqref{eq:gap_condition} and that $\lmax(T_N(\gamma))$ goes to infinity.
-In Theorem \ref{th:main_toepl}, we describe the asymptotic behaviour of the individual eigenvalues $\lambda_k(T_N(\gamma))$ and prove that for any $k\ge 1$, there exist nonnegative numbers $a_k$ with $a_1>0$ such that
+In Theorem \ref{th:main_toepl}, we describe the asymptotic behaviour of the $k$th largest eigenvalue $\lambda_k(T_N(\gamma))$ for any fixed $k$, and prove that there exist positive numbers $a_1>a_2\ge a_3\ge \dots >0$ such that for any $k\ge 1$,

 hence the spectral gap condition \eqref{eq:gap_condition} holds.
 Moreover, standard properties of slowly varying functions \cite[Prop.
-1.3.6(v)]{bingham1989regular} yield that $N\gamma(N)\to\infty$ hence $\lmax(T_N(\gamma))\to\infty$.
+1.3.6(v)]{bingham1989regular} yield that $N\gamma(N)\to\infty$ hence $\lambda_k(T_N(\gamma))\to\infty$ and in particular $\lmax(T_N(\gamma))\to\infty$.
 As a corollary, we obtain the asymptotics and fluctuations of the largest eigenvalue $\lmax(Q_N)$ for Gaussian long memory stationary processes with autocovariance function defined in \eqref{eq:intro:long_memory}.

 We now point out two references of interest: In the (non-Gaussian) case where the symbol $\alpha$ is absolutely continuous with respect to the Lebesgue measure and under additional regularity conditions on $(\Xc_t)$, Merlevède and Peligrad \cite{merlevede2016empirical} have established the convergence of the ESD $\mu^{Q_N}$ toward a certain deterministic probability distribution.
-In a context of a stationary Gaussian field, Chakrabarty et al. \cite{chakrabarty2016random} studied large random matrices associated to long range dependent processes.
+In a context of a stationary Gaussian field, Chakrabarty et al. \cite{chakrabarty2016random} studied large random matrices associated with long range dependent processes.

-\subsubsection{Organization.}
+\subsection{Organization.}